What Is Satanism? A Complete Guide to Types, Beliefs & History

 First Satanic Church

-Karla LaVey, Anton LaVey's daughter, founded the First Satanic Church in 1999 following her father's death in 1997 and subsequent disputes over Church of Satan leadership.
-She established it to preserve what she considered his authentic pre-1975 teachings.
+Karla LaVey, Anton LaVey's daughter, founded the First Satanic Church in 1999 following her father's death and disputes over Church of Satan leadership.
+It preserves original pre-1975 LaVeyan teachings with an accessible organizational structure emphasizing individualism and self-empowerment.

 Theistic / Spiritual Satanism